 For full details, refer to File Types That Should Not Be Synced to Workplace.

-If you have any projects that are over 50,000 files or are inquisitive, please expand the section below.
+If you have any projects that are over 50,000 files (or if you're just curious), please expand the section below.

 While Workplace has no restrictions on the number of files that can be stored, we recommend keeping the total file count within each project to less than 100,000 files to ensure best performance.